Our position as a Reconciling in Christ ELCA congregation

 Mental Health, Race, and Gender Diversity

 Supporting the LGBTQIA+ community is part of Westwood’s ongoing commitment, both to those here in our church family as well as in our greater community.
-These 3 weeks are a part of that commitment to also further our own understanding and learning.
-Watch all 3 sessions in the player below.
+Here is a learning series geared toward this ongoing commitment.

 Mental Health & the LGBTQIA+ Community--with Maggie Druschel, a social worker/therapist at Cedar Hill Therapy

 Race & the LGBTQIA+ Community--with Al Updike (Westwood member) and Matthew Lewellyn-Otten, Religious Coordinator at OutFront MN